MineralsCloud/qha/docs/source/tutorials/run.rst

 How to write computational settings file
 ========================================

-First you need to prepare a standard input file and a YAML file specifying your computational settings, which is referred to ``settings.yaml`` here.
+First one needs to prepare a standard input file and a YAML file specifying the computational settings, which is referred to ``settings.yaml`` here.
-Please refer to `this website <https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html>`_ if you are not familiar with YAML syntax.
+Please refer to `this website <https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html>`_ if not familiar with YAML syntax.

 Here are the keys that can be recognized in ``settings.yaml``: